-Early access to pro rata long service leave is available at the rate of 9.28 days per completed 12 month period of continuous service, regardless of the length of prior service, for Employees within seven years of preservation age under Western Australian Government superannuation arrangements.
+Early access to pro rata long service leave is available at the rate of 9.28 days per completed 12month period of continuous service, regardless of the length of prior service, for employees within seven years of preservation age under Western Australian Government superannuation arrangements.

-Only leave accrued within seven years of the Employee's preservation age or post the Employee's preservation age can be accessed.
-This means that any pro rata long service leave accrued prior to this date cannot be accessed under the provisions of this clause once an Employee is within the seven year timeframe [see example in below].
+Only leave accrued within seven years of the employee's preservation age or post the employee's preservation age can be accessed.
+This means that any pro rata long service leave accrued prior to this date cannot be accessed under the provisions of this clause once an employee is within the seven- year timeframe [see example below].

-Eligible Employees can access 9.28 days from their anniversary date of commencing employment, adjusted for any long service leave previously taken.
-The following examples illustrate how pro rata long service may be accessed by an Employee who meets the requirements of this schedule.
+Eligible employees can access 9.28 days from their anniversary date of commencing employment, adjusted for any long service leave previously taken.
+The following examples illustrate how pro rata long service may be accessed by an employee who meets the requirements of this schedule.

-(a) If an Employee is within seven years of preservation age on 1 March 2012 and the first anniversary date is 14 October 2012 (i.e. he or she commenced employment on 14 October 2011), 9.28 days may be accessed from 14 October 2012.

-(b) If this Employee takes two days long service leave during the period 14 October 2011 to 13 October 2012, then from 16 October 2012 the employee can access 16.56 days (7.28 + 9.28 days).
+- a.
+If an employee is within seven years of preservation age on 1 March 2012 and the first anniversary date is 14 October 2012 (i.e., they commenced employment on 14 October 2011), 9.28 days may be accessed from 14 October 2012. - b.
+If this employee takes two days long service leave during the period 14 October 2011 to 13 October 2012, then from 16 October 2012 the employee can access 16.56 days (7.28 + 9.28 days).
 The anniversary date has moved out by the two days long service leave taken.